MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/MTP.md

 - Never\Before\Created\Directory.

 > [!WARNING]
-> Do not use an absolute path containing the drive letter like `C:\Some\Folder\Path` - this might prevent the SD from being enumerated.
+> Do not use an absolute path containing the drive letter like `C:\Some\Folder\Path` - this might prevent the SD card from being enumerated.

 See [this link](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/add-a-registry-setting-to-an-image) for details about customizing your image with specific registry entries.